-Amended on June 3, 2020 to add CDBG CARES Act funds to the FY19-23 Five Year Consolidated Plan.
+Amended on September 9, 2022 for the purpose of reprogramming unused CDBG CARES Act funds in the FY19-23 Five Year Consolidated Plan.

 Executive Summary

 ES-05 Executive Summary - 24 CFR 91.200(c), 91.220(b)

 The cities of Waterloo and Cedar Falls have established a consortium under the federal HOME program, which allows contiguous units of local government that would not otherwise qualify for funding to form a consortium to directly participate in the program.
 The purpose of the Five-Year Consolidated Plan is to identify community needs related to eliminating slums and blight, creating and preserving affordable housing, expand economic development, ensure fair housing improve neighborhoods, public services and facilities, and other similar needs that can assist low income households and to identify strategies that will assist meeting the goals.